kevshef/k-deepser-native-app/README.md

 ## How to use?
-You need to login with your Deepser credentials.
-Url is your Deepser host.
+You need to login with your Deepser credentials where in the url field you have to put your Deepser host.
 The app is open source and fully customizable.